 Welcome!
 I am an Assistant Professor in the Department of Political Science at Vanderbilt University.

-I study the intersection of business, politics, and economic development in Africa.
-My research examines how political inequalities shape economic behavior, the functioning of formal and informal enforcement institutions, and the dynamics of unequal development.
-I draw on extensive fieldwork across Africa and employ a combination of experimental methods, original surveys, and qualitative research.
+I study the political economy of development, with a focus on the intersection of politics, business, and economic development in Africa.
+My research examines how political dynamics shape inequalities in economic participation and access to opportunity.
+I am especially interested in political connections, the functioning of the private sector, and the interplay between formal and informal institutions.
+My work draws on extensive fieldwork across Africa and employs experimental methods, original surveys, and causal inference with observational data.

 I can be reached at abhit.bhandari@vanderbilt.edu.